finagg package

 Default path to the database file.
 The FINAGG_DATABASE_URL environment variable will take precedence over this value.

 SQLAlchemy URL to the database.
 This can be set with the FINAGG_DATABASE_URL environment variable and should include a file extension.
-This defaults to f"sqlite:///{finagg.backend.database_path}".
+This defaults to f"sqlite:///{finagg.config.database_path}".

 The default SQLAlchemy engine for the backend database.
 All feature and SQL submodules use this engine and the database URL as configured by database_url for reading and writing to and from the database by default.